kr1shap/async-battleship/README.md

 * Improve game state handling and persistence
 * Implement better error handling and logging
 * Branch out to epoll() API, use more advanced C library functions
+* Use more efficient data structures to store clients, for larger handling.